rsdoiel/antenna/archives/2025/science_and_technology_2025.11.md

 ## It looks like IBM is cutting jobs again, with Classic Cloud hit hard

-date: 2025-03-20, updated: 2025-03-20, from: The Register (UK I.T.
+date: 2025-03-20, updated: 2025-03-21, from: The Register (UK I.T.
 News)

-<h4>We&#39;re told thousands may soon get a pink slip from Big Blue</h4> <p>IBM insiders believe Big Blue is laying off thousands of people at various locations around the US, including a quarter of staff the company&#39;s Cloud Classic operation.…</p>
+<h4>We&#39;re told thousands may soon get a pink slip from Big Blue</h4> <p>IBM insiders believe Big Blue is laying off thousands of people at various locations around the US, including a quarter of staff at the corp&#39;s Cloud Classic operation.…</p>

 <br>